Linguistic Collapse: Neural Collapse in (Large) Language Models: Conclusion

 \section{Conclusion}

-In this paper, we adapt the \textit{neural collapse} ($\mathcal{NC}$) framework to the language modeling domain, where models are undertrained and next-tokens are variably drawn from numerous and imbalanced token classes.
-We leverage the canonical and more recent metrics to demonstrate that $\mathcal{NC}$ emerges as we scale the size and training of hundreds of causal language models.
+In this paper, we apply the \textit{neural collapse} ($\mathcal{NC}$) framework to the next-token prediction problem, where models are undertrained and next-tokens are variably drawn from numerous and imbalanced token classes.
+We leverage canonical and more recent metrics to demonstrate that $\mathcal{NC}$ emerges as we scale the size and training of hundreds of causal language models.
 Our results show a correlation between $\mathcal{NC}$ and generalization, a relationship that persists even when the model scale is fixed.

-With these novel insights, we hope to inspire new efforts to study $\mathcal{NC}$ (and related behaviors) in language modeling and capitalize on their previously established benefits to improve and better understand the increasingly complex (large) language models and their training processes.